internetguru/ansible/README.md

 # Internet Guru Ansible

-> This project contains handy ansible playbooks divided into several environments (below).
+This project contains handy ansible playbooks divided into several environments.
 It installs 'global' tag globally and 'user' tag for all accounts individually.
 Roles are installed for each playbook if the same playbook file exists with a `roles.` prefix, e.g. `roles.ubuntu.yml` for `ubuntu.yml`.

  - [Options](#options)
  - [Requirements](#requirements)